GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit03/unit03-06_assignment.md

 This assignment will
 a) get you ready for the more extensive student tutorials later in the course an will
-b) additionally prepare yourself for the end of life of the packages sp and raster, with which you have to deal in the future.
+b) additionally prepare yourself for the end of life of the package terra, with which you have to deal in the future.

 Do not use functions from the packages sp and raster for this task.
 Save your R functions and Rmd file in your course repository, knitr it, update (i.e. commit) your local repository and publish (i.e. push) it to the GitHub classroom.